conda-forge/black-feedstock/README.md

 conda config --add channels conda-forge
 ```

-Once the `conda-forge` channel has been enabled, `black` can be installed with:
+Once the `conda-forge` channel has been enabled, `black, blackd` can be installed with:

 ```
-conda install black
+conda install black blackd
 ```

 It is possible to list all of the versions of `black` available on your platform with: